What is a Press Release? Definition, Benefits, & How To's

 By Jennifer Hammers June 14, 2026

-Compare ACCESS Newswire vs Cision PR Newswire on pricing, features, distribution reach, and customer reviews.
-See why companies are switching from Cision to ACCESS Newswire for press release distribution and media outreach in 2026.
+Compare ACCESS Newswire vs Cision PR Newswire on pricing, features, reach, and reviews — and why companies are making the switch..

 Red and yellow apples side by side on pastel blue and green backgrounds.